what i've learned from inclusion and my support teams

 10 things i've learned from my support teams and inclusion

 In my experience, you want to get surrounded by people you trust.
 Your "support team" is really just groups — plural — of trusted, reliable people you can depend on.
+I believe you want to create a quilt of mosaic of support, all patched together, just like you want to patch together a mosaic of access to treatment and help, because it overlaps, and is more robust.
 This could include friends, family, a spouse, your psychiatrist or therapist, your peers in a 12-step program.
 It was scary at first, but I found it helped immensely to seek inclusion, and diversify my support teams.
 I let them be my safe harbor of acceptance, non-judgment, and good advice.
 They’re my home base that gives me courage when I venture into the broader world where there is stigma.

 I've learned to think of my support teams as a "board of directors" -- and I've learned it makes sense to follow their suggestions.
 I ask for advice and I take it — even though nothing forces me to.
 I take it because I trust the people I consult with.
 I know they are good people, with life experience and good judgment, whom I can rely upon.